#Loipenzauber

 Recharge your batteries, feel nature.

-Welcome to the cross-country ski trail at Oeschinensee, a UNESCO World Heritage Site!
-Cross-country skiing enthusiasts meet here for cross-country skiing in a sunny and sheltered location.
-Simply small, pleasant and perfectly groomed - our trail offers everything you need for a magical winter experience.
-Here you can find information about cross-country skiing in the Oeschinensee area.
+Welcome to the cross-country ski trail at Oeschinensee, in the heart of the UNESCO World Heritage Site!
+Cross-country skiing enthusiasts can enjoy sunny and wind-protected conditions here.
+Small, charming and perfectly groomed - our trail offers everything for an unforgettable winter experience.
+Here you can find more information about cross-country skiing in Oeschinensee.

 INFOBOX